Introduction

 Risk identification

-We carried out a high-level modern slavery risk identification on our supply chain using the principles and guidance set out in a government procurement policy note.
+We carried out a high-level modern slavery risk identification on our supply chain using the principles and guidance set out by government in the Procurement Policy Note Guidance on tackling modern slavery in government supply chains.
 The assessment considers supplier industry, nature of workforce and the supply chain model which allows us to identify spend areas which may carry an increased risk.
+This will be reviewed every three years or if a change in circumstances indicates the risk might increase.

 Supplier Code of Conduct